laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - PCIE front and rear camera (AVStream2500, OV series camera) not recognized

-- Compared to Windows, White Noise occurs a little on speakers
+- Compared to Windows, white noise occurs a little on speakers

 - In case of new installation, Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID is not immediately recognized and suddenly recognized after specific setup / injection event after personal setting
   Once recognized, the touch screen will not be lost